jej127/KOPL/README.md

-# KOPS
+# KOPL
-This is a Pytorch implementation of KOPS.
+This is a Pytorch implementation of KOPL.

 ## Get Background Embeddings
 You first need to download SISG(jm) background word embeddings which you can get [here](https://drive.google.com/file/d/10duKoWlUGyhyWvWQWIizbcfLFCxJ0zjD/view?usp=sharing).